 The certificate policy (CP) extension supplies the reference to the organization maintaining the CA, documenting their actual policies for the given PKI and should be aligned as a Certification Practice Statement (CPS) providing the organization’s policy for maintaining the given PKI.

 Another type of distribution point identified within certificates are Authority Information Access (AIA).
 These AIAs supply the protocols and locations to obtain copies of the certificate issuers information, most commonly this means the public key of the issuing CA.

 Hopefully now, when you are asked a question like at the start of this article, you feel more comfortable raising your hand, slowly.
-In all honesty though, hopefully this article has helped you see the complexities with certificates, and in Windows’ implementation of these standards.
+In all honesty though, hopefully, this article has helped you see the complexities with X509 certs, and in Windows’ implementation of these standards.
 While helping you understand some of the basic components that will help you in the future working with certificates.

 At least now when someone asks for a public key of your certificate you can confirm that they want either DER or Base64 encoded, and they will not know so you will still send them both regardless.